octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.0.56 - 2023-12-07 =
+* Corrected property type mapping in Resales Online XML imports
+* Import ADDRESS_1 from BLM files as part of the address field in Houzez
+* Default currency in Facebook exports to GBP
+* Declared compatibility with WordPress 6.4.2

 = 2.0.55 - 2023-12-02 =
 * Added support for exporting to Facebook